department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-selected-reserve.md

 **At least one of these must be true:**
 - You separated because of a disability that wasn't caused by misconduct, **or**
-- Your unit was deactivated between October 1, 2007 and September 30, 2014, **or**
+- Your unit was deactivated between October 1, 2007, and September 30, 2014, **or**
-- You were involuntarily separated (not by choice) for reasons other than misconduct between October 1, 2007 and September 30, 2014
+- You involuntarily separated (not by choice) for reasons other than misconduct between October 1, 2007, and September 30, 2014

 </div>
 </li>